katekalcevich/accessible-accessibility/Digital Accessibility Framework.md

 -   evaluate products for accessibility as part of your selection process

--   use experts to determine accessibility evaluation criteria
+-   determine accessibility evaluation criteria

 -   include accessibility in procurement contracts